What are the Injections One has to Take during IVF Treatment?

-Like any other fertility treatment, IVF also involves injections that help with fertilization, implantation, and embryo development.
+Like any other fertility treatment, IVF treatment also involves medication through injections that help with fertilization, implantation, and embryo development.
 There are two kinds of injections taken by you during your IVF treatment.
 Firstly, it includes Subcutaneous injections-Lupron, Gonal-F, Follistim, and Menopur.
 These are given under the skin with a very fine needle.

 Secondly, intramuscular self-injection is required for hCG injection, which is done a few days after egg retrieval.